g3lasio/TzotzilBible-V3.0/replit.md

 ## DatabaseService (`src/services/DatabaseService.ts`)
 - Manages SQLite database initialization and queries
-- Copies database from assets to device on first launch
+- Copies database from assets to device on first launch using expo-asset
+- Validates database integrity (66 books, 31,000+ verses) before use
+- Auto-recovery: if database is corrupted or incomplete, re-copies from assets
+- Detailed logging for production debugging: [DatabaseService] prefix
 - Provides methods for books, chapters, verses, search, and promises
 - Handles platform differences (native SQLite vs web fallback)